 Loss of critical life-supporting ecosystem services

 - Ecosystem services, which are provided free of charge by healthy natural environments supporting high levels of biodiversity, are critical to our existence because they are literally the life support systems we need to live on Earth.

-- In the last few hundred years, and particularly the last 50 years, we have systematically fragmented natural environments so that the services they provide—including a livable climate—are no longer working properly or are disappearing altogether.
+- In the last few hundred years, and particularly the last 50 years, we have systematically fragmented natural environments so that the services they provide—including a liveable climate—are no longer working properly or are disappearing altogether.

 - Now that the climate is changing, we, and the natural environments we need to provide these life-supporting services, are in even greater peril.

 - Restoring natural environments is a fundamental part of the solution to climate change but efforts to do so are largely overlooked in favour of economic, lifestyle, and technological choices.

 “High levels of biodiversity have a positive impact on ecosystem functions and resilience which means that ecosystem services are more likely to be maintained despite disturbance and change.
 On the other hand, a loss of biodiversity has a negative impact on ecosystem stability and recovery and can result in resource collapse.
 Consequently, the loss of species and ecosystems, and the services they provide, threatens people’s existence, as the economy, along with individual livelihoods, health and food security all rely on nature.” – Department of Conservation

 Earth is large so it can absorb some shocks and recover.
 But a continued attack on one system will cause a change others.
 A multi-pronged attack on all of these systems is now underway, so the quality and scale of what they can deliver is rapidly declining.